franklinchou/learnings/linux/README.md

 ## List applications using a port

-List the applications using port 80 (may need to use sudo)

-`lsof -i :80`
+List the applications using port 80 by issuing: `lsof -i :80` (`lsof` is short for list open files)

+Note:
+- The `-i` flag limits the search to ports opened by network connections.
+- May need to use `sudo` becuase many of the processes or devices that `lsof` can report on belong to root or were launched by root.

 ## Inspect file contents